qzhu2017/PyXtal_ml/README.md

 # ML-Materials
 A library of ML training of materials' properties
-- `datasets`: python class to dowoload the data from open database + data in json format
+- `datasets`: python class to download the data from open database + data in json format
 - `descriptors`: python class for different types of descriptors (RDF, ADF, chemical labeling and enviroments)
 - `ml`: python class for the choice of different pipelines of ML methods (KRR, ...)
 - `test`: python class for unit test